 Prospect is committed to equality for all members irrespective of sex, marital status, ethnic origin, disability, sexuality, gender identity, age, religion or belief, whether it be in the workplace or in the union.

 We believe that all workplaces, and society generally will benefit from an inclusive environment.

 You can find out more about our work across the equality areas using the links on the left.

-Prospect's equality networks are open to all members of the union who have a particular interest in that specific issue covered by each network, with the exception of the lesbian, gay, bisexual and trans network where members should identify as LGBT to join the network.
+Prospect's equality networks are open to all members of the union who have a particular interest in the specific issue covered by each network.
 Networks include the following:

 - race equality